 I’ve researched and grown modern grape varieties for many years, and the winners are in the ground at Epona vineyard.
 The results of all this research, along with my farming philosophy, are described in my book, Modern Grapes for the Pacific Northwest.
+Some of this information is also in a presentation I gave to the Southwest Washington Winery Association.

 Bred by Cornell University in the 1960s at the Finger Lakes in New York, Cayuga is an exciting white winegrape for cool climates.
 It has superior disease resistance and high yields.
 It’s a joy to grow.
 Cayuga’s flavor profile sits between Riesling and Viognier, with citrus and apple flavors, sometimes peach, melon, and honeysuckle.
 Its only downside is mid-season ripening (a little later than many modern varieties), but in cool years it still makes a good wine, although with more crisp green apple notes.
 It’s perfect for a summer sipper, or use as a white wine with salads, appetizers, fish, or poultry.
 I have 3 rows of Cayuga.
 It is, at least at this time, my favorite modern white winegrape.